πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • Content pillar system so every post maps to a strategic theme

-• Drag-and-drop calendar view, approval workflows, cross-posting to 8 networks
+• Drag-and-drop calendar view, approval workflows, and cross-posting to 8 networks (see our how to cross-post on social media hub for the platform-pair playbooks)

 Cons: